crflynn/skranger/docs/tree_interface.rst

 The tree interface mimics that of ``sklearn.tree._tree.Tree``.
-In order to get this level of detail, the argument ``enable_tree_details`` must be set to ``True`` on estimators prior to fitting.
-Since ranger doesn't track this level of detail on its trees, we perform extra (slow) operations in Python to provide them.
+In order to get this level of detail, the argument ``enable_tree_details`` must be set to ``True`` on ensemble estimators prior to fitting.
+The single Tree estimators will always perform these calculations.

+Since ranger does not track this level of detail on its trees, we perform extra (slow and not well-optimized) operations in Python to provide them.

 These operations include
 * determining which leaf node corresponds to each training sample for every tree